keithmgould/enterprise-chat-with-requirejs/readme.txt

-This is another version of the chat server (url).
+This is another version of the chat server (https://github.com/keithmgould/enterprise-chat).
 However this version uses Require.JS.
 I'm happy with it with one exception, but before that some terms since these two patterns use the word "module" to mean different things.
 I'll say that Require.JS wins, and any file using the define method is a module (in my app.)
 A Widget is used to mean a block of functionality corresponding to some dom element.
 So a widget for me